movnetwork/swap/docs/htlc.rst

 fails to meet the deadline, it won’t.
 So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when Cryptocurrencies are being exchanged.

-The amount of time that the recipient has to accept the payment can vary significantly from one Time Locked contract to the next.
-If the recipient meets the deadline, then the money will be theirs, if he or she fails to meet the deadline, it won’t.
-So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when Cryptocurrencies are being exchanged.

 .. image:: static/png/Hash-Time-Locked-Contract.png
    :alt: Hash Time Locked Contract (HTLC)